kh0nsu/FromStutterFix/README.md

-# FromStutterFix
+# FromStutterFix (kinda dead sorry)

 This tool will apply a fix for a certain type of stutter in FromSoft games.
 It will also disable achievements in Elden Ring, to work around a bug where achievements can freeze the game when Steam is offline.

-Only the current patch is supported for the moment.
+Supported patches:
+* DS3 1.15.1
+* Sekiro 1.06
+* Elden Ring 1.06

+If you run a newer patch of Elden Ring, using ertool is the only option. ertool will search for the required addresses so it should work on any patch and likely newer patches too.

 ## Usage